 Auto insurance policies may cover you in the event of a hit-and-run if the other driver cannot be found, depending what type of coverage is included on your policy.
 The first step is determining if the other driver can be found.
 If found and determined to be at fault for the incident, the offending driver’s liability insurance should cover your damages and medical costs.

-If the other driver is not located, or if you would like financial compensation without having to wait for the other driver to be found, a few coverage types may be useful immediately.
+If the other driver is not located, a few coverage types may be useful immediately.
 Per New Hampshire statutes, if you purchase auto insurance you must also buy at least $1,000 in medical payment coverage.
 This coverage may allow you to file a claim for medical expense reimbursement whether the other driver is found or not.

 Frequently asked questions